 Optimisation rule #5.
 Fix Broken links

 Broken links could be critical for the online store.
 Having broken links on the e-commerce website can be highly annoying.
-When a customer is interested in something, but instead of a product page, (s)he discovers an error page, level of trust in your resource decreases.
+When a customer is interested in something, but instead of a product page (s)he discovers an error page, the level of trust in your resource decreases.

 To avoid this situation, we suggest using a tool called BrokenLinksChecker.
 This service can prevent unwanted situations.
 For example, save the website indexation for the search engines, as broken links affect the SEO positions.

-Stick to these rules, track statistics, update pages and your store will performance will improve.
+Stick to these rules, track statistics, and update pages; your store will improve performance.